Manufacturer selling direct to consumer

 The solution was to engage the distributor to process end-user payments and notify the manufacturer of order placement.
-The manufacturer ships orders directly to the end user and sends an invoice to the distributor (who collected payment).
+The manufacturer ships orders directly to the consumer and sends an invoice to the distributor (who collects payment).
 Due to the short shelf life of the product, the distributor never handles the product physically.
 There simply isn’t enough time.
-Since the distributor now plays a reduced role in the process, the manufacturer offered the distributor a smaller cut of the margin, since the manufacturer does the actual work of getting the product to the end user.
+Since the distributor now plays a reduced role in the process, the manufacturer offers the distributor a smaller cut of the margin, since the manufacturer does the actual work of getting the product to the end user.

 Isn’t the distributor still upset about this?
 Actually, no. This product is a hazardous material with special handling requirements.
 The distributor gets a fair cut for doing the legwork of communications and payment collection, but they don’t have to handle the hazardous material.
 It’s a win-win situation for everyone involved.

 Though this endeavor distributes one product with a limited shelf life, the manufacturer has made huge gains in technology and business intelligence by launching this limited distribution channel.
-If and when they decide to go fully direct to the end user, they’re prepared.
+If and when they decide to sell directly to the consumer across multiple segments, they’re prepared.
 (Hint: it’s probably a matter of when, not if.)
 They’ve put in place the infrastructure to sell ALL their products to the end user directly, and they have the end users’ contact information to market an all-inclusive sales channel.

 Even more importantly–this manufacturer has picked an area in which to go fully direct, and they’re learning.
 That experience will pay dividends in the future.
 Which leads us to…

 To survive down the road, manufacturers need to gather intelligence now.
 They can’t rely on distributors to tell them what the market is buying or not buying.
-Somewhere along the line, manufacturers must get closer to the end user of their products.
+Somewhere along the line, manufacturers must sell direct to consumers.

 E-commerce is a great way to do that.

-Getting direct to the consumer is the holy grail.
-It allows you to take total control of your business, from the start of the supply chain all the way to the end user.
+Manufacturers selling direct to the consumer is the holy grail for B2B companies.
+When you sell directly, you take total control of your business, from the start of the supply chain all the way to the consumer.
 But with that power comes plenty of responsibility and roadblocks.
 You need to develop a deep understanding of the difficulties which will face your unique business as you move closer to the consumer.